NVSSADVIK/to-do-list/README.md

 # to-do-list
-a basic to-do-list which store the data until deleted
+a basic to-do-list which store the data until deleted <br>
+you can also save tooo...!